 In 1983 the United States Supreme Court ruled in Bearden v.
 Georgia that courts cannot incarcerate a person for failure to pay court debts unless the failure to pay was "willful."
 Nevertheless, only 15 states require courts to conduct a hearing and find that the person's failure to pay was willful before ordering incarceration or the imposition of other sanctions, including the suspension of a driver's license.
-North Carolina does not require the state to prove that a person's failure to pay was willful before a judge imposes sanctions.
-Rather, it places the burden of proof on the person, who is required to show cause as to why they should not be imprisoned for failure to pay. vii
+Rhode Island requires such a finding.^{vii}

-Recommendation: North Carolina should abolish incarceration as a sanction for failure to pay.
-Short of that, the state should require the government to prove that a person's failure to pay was willful before ordering incarceration or imposing other sanctions.
+Recommendation: Rhode Island should abolish incarceration as a sanction for failure to pay and should continue to require the government to prove that failure to pay was willful before imposing other sanctions.